 If you choose to notarize your document using Remote Online Notarization (RON) instead of an in-person notary, you will enjoy the convenience of appearing before a state-commissioned notary within minutes from the comfort of your own home.
 Using a two-way audio visual connection, you will appear virtually before the notary and apply a digital signature to the document, in addition to the notary’s digital seal.

-Remote online notaries in North Carolina are authorized to carry out all the same notarial acts that a traditional walk-in or mobile notary is.
+Remote online notaries in North Carolina are currently not authorized to carry out the same notarial acts that a traditional walk-in or mobile notary is.
+However, with PandaDoc Notary you can use an on-demand online notary commissioned in other state.

 North Carolina allows individuals and businesses to notarize their documents as long as they are able to appear before an actively commissioned notary public and can verify their identity with a current and valid form of ID.